MithulMDev/Financial_distress_classification/Reasonings.md

 - <b>Comrpehensive analysis<b>
 - Analysis such as correlation matrix, statistics, outlier detection (isolation forests, Z score), skewness and kurtosis are done in prior to preprocessing dataset and after each of the imbalance handling methods.
+  - The df.info shows that there are typical outliers in the data
+  - The correlation matrix shows that there are noticeable variables with strong correlations.
+  - The extreme skewness and kurtosis values suggest that many features have significant outliers.
+These outliers could be genuine extreme values or potential data quality issues.
+They indicate indicate the presence of rare but high-value events or measurements
+  - The high kurtosis values suggest that many data points are concentrated around the mean, with occasional extreme values causing heavy tails.
+  - Correlation heatmap of processed data also shows a few highly correlated ratios.
+  - Especially SVMSMOTE + MICE combination has preserved most of the correlated variables or has shown more number of correlated variables
+  - The correlated variables for MICE and Autoencoders are observed to be different
+  - Similar patterns of non-normal distributions are observed on PCA processed datasets of various combinations through Skewness and kurtosis.
+  - The Pearson and Spearman statistics post processing of all the combinations are observed to have strong non linear relationship, thus preserving the original data pattern.
 -------------------------- should populate answers
 - This is to know the preservation of patterns of data of each methods with the original dataset